A Bayesian approach with persistent homology prior for Robin coefficient identification in a parabolic problem: The Bayesian approach with the PH-Gaussian prior

-where $Z$ is a normalization constant ensuring the posterior measure is normalized to a probability distribution.The most widely used prior in Bayesian inverse problems is the Gaussian prior, i.e., $\mu_{\text{pr}} = \mu_0$, where $\mu_0 = N(0, C_0)$.
+The most widely used prior in Bayesian inverse problems is the Gaussian prior, i.e., $\mu_{\text{pr}} = \mu_0$, where $\mu_0 = N(0, C_0)$.
 In practical terms, the Gaussian prior reflects our belief that the unknown parameter $\gamma$ has a mean of 0 before any data is observed.
 The covariance $C_0$ represents our assumption about the variability or uncertainty in $\gamma$.

-Then we define the covariance operator $C_0$ as an integral operator with a mean squared exponential: